elunna/nerfhack-changelog/README.md

 * all quest GUARDIAN colors were changed to cyan
 * all A monsters are immune to death magic (xnh)
-* baluchitherium is now huge; strengthened claw attack from 5d4 to 5d12
+* baluchitherium is now huge; strengthened claw attack from 5d4 to 5d12; increased difficulty
 * all bats can see invisible
 * captains are considered princes (xnh)
 * captains and watch captains generate with keys (Evil)